zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 It will be necessary to login again.

 # zdm variable
-Manage the variable from devices and ZDM.
+A variable is a shared value between a device and the ZDM.
+The variable has a name and contains the latest value set by the device and by the ZDM.
+The device value is set by the firmware, the ZDM value is set by calling the ZDM API.

 ## zdm variable get
 Get the values of a variable `NAME` of a `DEVICE_ID`.
-It returns the values set by the cloud and the device.
+It returns both the values of the device and the ZDM.

 ```bash